bpowers/simlin/README.md

 * You can only detach the arrowhead of a flow, not the origin/source end.
 * Undo/redo only applies within a browser tab.
 If you restart your browser (or reload the page), you will lose the ability to undo to before the reload.
 * Only straight-line flows are supported for now.
-* Units aren't implemented.
 * Maybe more!
-See the [Issues page](https://github.com/bpowers/simlin/issues) for additional info (or to highlight new bugs and problems)
+See the [Issues page](https://github.com/bpowers/simlin/issues) for additional info (and to report a bug or usability issue)

 ## Local development